IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 complete visibility into the financial and legal structure of the IETF LLC.
 This includes information about the IETF LLC annual budget and associated regular financial reports, results of financial and any other independent audits, tax filings, significant contracts or other significant long-term financial commitments that bind the IETF LLC.
-As discussed in {{ietf101-slides}}, whatever doesn't have a specific justification for being kept confidential is expected to be made public.
+Whatever doesn't have a specific justification for being kept confidential is expected to be made public.
 The Board is expected to develop and maintain a public list of confidential items, describing the nature of the information and the reason for confidentiality.
 The Board will also publish its operating procedures.